tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 CLOUDINARY_API_SECRET=<Get this from your Cloudinary account>
 ```

-Now restart your dev server and you will be able to access your cloudinary media library 🤩.
+Now restart your development server to be able to access your Cloudinary media library in Tina 🤩.

 <!-- Not sure why but when this comment is here the video autoplay works.
 When it is not here it does not work -->